-Depending on the services you choose, a good spring cleanup can boost the health of your lawn throughout the season.
-Cleaning the yard after a harsh winter is the most effective thing you can do to keep your rental properties in good condition for the rest of the year.
-Landscaping companies offer a huge varieties of services, and they can sell most services as 'totally necessary' for each of your properties.
-Before reaching out to a landscaping company for your rental properties, make sure you know what services your properties will actually need.
+Depending on the landscaping services you choose, a good spring cleanup can boost the health of your lawn throughout the season.
+Cleaning the yard after a harsh winter is the most effective thing you can do to keep your rental properties in good condition for the rest of the year and maintain curb appeal.
+Landscaping companies offer a huge variety of lawn care services, and they can sell most services as 'totally necessary' for each of your properties.
+Before reaching out to a landscaping company for your rental properties, make sure you know what yard care services your properties will actually need.
 Region specific services will differ across markets, but the essentials are the same across the board.
-Every spring cleanup should include the following:
+Every spring cleanup should include the following.

 - Leftover leaves, branches, and other debris from the winter can be harmful to your lawn’s health.
 Although organic debris can act as a natural fertilizer, excessive debris can block sunlight and nutrients from being absorbed by your lawn.
 This kind of blockage creates brown or dead spots in your lawn.